pointybeard/api_framework/README.md

 }
 ```

 However, if there is only a single 'entry' element, it is treated as an object.
-This is because internally it is just an associtive array, not an indexed array of 'entry' objects.
+This is because internally it is just an associative array, not an indexed array of 'entry' objects.
 E.g.

 ```xml
 <data>